 We aim to facilitate all four science themes of LSST within the Lasair platform: Dark Matter and Dark Energy, the Solar System, the Changing Sky, and the Milky Way.
 We will do this by providing combined access to the alerts, to the annual data releases, and to external data sources, and by providing a flexible platform which creative users can adapt to their own ends.
 Design of Lasair is driven by a detailed Science Requirements Document which is available on request.
-We will have a review with broader international input if we are selected.

 Below we explore the issues arising from key science topics.

-6.1 Extragalactic Transients
+8.1 Extragalactic Transients